zackw/www.owlfolio.org/content/htmletc/legibility-of-embedded-web-fonts.md

+---
-Title: Legibility of embedded Web fonts
+title: Legibility of embedded Web fonts
-Date: 2011-04-05 16:20
+date: 2011-04-05 16:20
-Slug: legibility-of-embedded-web-fonts
+slug: legibility-of-embedded-web-fonts
+...

 It's recently become possible to [embed fonts][ef] in your website, so that you aren't limited to using the same old fonts that everyone